hexaxsoftwares/houx.js/README.md

 ### **Template Syntax**

-Hexax introduces a powerful templating language for expressing your UI elements using simple html markup syntax.
+Houx introduces a powerful templating language for expressing your UI elements using simple html markup syntax.
-Here is a well tested template language that provides you an efficient semantics of encapsulating complex logic into your Hexax template without foul or imposing perfomance loop holes.
+Here is a well tested template language that provides you an efficient semantics of encapsulating complex logic into your Houx template without foul or imposing perfomance loop holes.

 Let's explore the templating features with some examples: